BDC Hamburger Icon

 Traditional C-suite roles

 The CEO is the highest-ranking C-suite member and acts as the face of the organization.
-They can have various leadership styles but typically consult other C-suite members before making major business decisions.
+They can have various leadership styles, but they typically consult other C-suite members before making major business decisions.

 TipBottom line

-CEOs must have five presentations ready to go at any given moment, including an investor pitch, vision pitch, board update, announcement speech and thought leadership keynote.
+CEOs should have five presentations ready to go at any given moment, including an investor pitch, vision pitch, board update, announcement speech and thought leadership keynote.

 The CFO works closely with the CEO and oversees the organization’s finances and financial accounting.
 They help the organization weigh the financial benefits and risks of potential opportunities.
 All members of the finance team and accounting department ultimately report to the CFO.